-With Nationwide YourLife CareMatters, you have the ability to pick the options that work best for you.
-For example, if receiving care at home is deemed appropriate in the plan of care prepared by a U.S.-licensed health care practitioner, you can use your benefit to pay for a home health care worker, or you could choose to pay a friend or loved one to care for you.
+With Nationwide YourLife CareMatters, you have the ability to pick the type of care that works best for you.
+For example, if you wish to receive care at home, you can use your benefit to pay for a home health care worker, or you could choose to pay a friend or loved one to care for you if deemed appropriate in the plan of care prepared by your U.S.-licensed health care practitioner.

-Just keep in mind that there can be tax implications, depending on whom you pay for care.
-Nationwide[®] and its representatives don't give tax or legal advice, so please consult with your tax or legal advisor for answers to your specific questions.
+Keep in mind that there can be tax implications depending on whom you pay for care.
+Nationwide® and its representatives don't give tax or legal advice, so please consult with your tax or legal advisor for answers to your specific questions.